opencelium/opencelium/docs/gettinginvolved/updating.rst

 """""""""""""""""

 .. note::
-        | This update guide is intended for zip file installations.
+        | This update guide is intended for existing zip file 3.x installations.
         | For all other installations, please send us an email to : support@opencelium.io

 Prepare Update